Cheena Thaana 001: Soundtrack

-Lyrics were written by Piraisoodan, Snehan, Yugabharathi, Krithiya and Lakshmi Priyan.
+The music was composed by Deva.

 Reception

 Indiaglitz wrote, "Prasanna after a series of serious portrayals in his earlier films opts for a laugh-riot role.
 He is at his best in comedy and stunt sequences.
 However, walking away with all honors is Vadivelu.
 Playing Prasanna's close aide, he brings the roof down with laughter.
 His body language and dialogue delivery provides instant laughter."

 Behindwoods wrote, "Prasanna has come up with a good performance.
 Vadivelu and his team guarantee the audience with clean comedy and he rocks as always.
 The sequences where he encounters a mottai need to be seen to be enjoyed.
 Visu who comes as a Governor delivers a few orders which are certainly rib ticklers of the highest order.
 Songs are just average.
 Many scenes from Seena Thaana are guaranteed to find themselves in the comedy programs of television."

 Sify wrote, "The humour here is the "Tom & Jerry", one-man- upmanship type.
 Prasanna wants to become a cop, but the comedians are determined that he does not get selected.
 So it becomes a merry-go-round of our hero Vs team of comedians- Vadivelu, Mannivannan, comic villain Riaz Khan and assorted 'terrorist' baddies who want to kill the governor, Visu.
 Sheela is there for the songs tuned by Deva."

 Bharatstudent.com wrote, "Prasanna excels both in the action scenes as well as comedy scenes.
 His comedy timing is also good.
 Vadivelu literally steals the show with his comedy.
 Sheela has a brief role.
 She acts in a couple of songs and then disappears.
 Visu, Riyaz Khan, Kasan Khan, Ilavarasu, Delhi Ganesh and others go about their jobs in a neat manner.
 Deva's music is good.
-The film is a good entertainer and can be enjoyed by both adults and children alike.".
+The film is a good entertainer and can be enjoyed by both adults and children alike".

+Chennai Online wrote, "No logic, says one of the captions that flash on the screen as the movie opens.
+And it's not just logic, but your total sensibility that you have to leave behind before you sit to watch this film".